selimslab/selimslab.github.io/_posts/thoughts/quotes/2020-5-9-quotes-all.md

 Do what you feel in your heart to be right – for you’ll be criticized anyway.

 "Whenever you feel like criticizing any one," he told me, "just remember that all the people in this world haven't had the advantages that you've had.

-## friends

-If we listened to our intellect we'd never have a love affair.
-We'd never have a friendship.
-We'd never go in business because we'd be cynical: "It's gonna go wrong."
-Or "She's going to hurt me."
-Or,"I've had a couple of bad love affairs, so therefore . . ."
-Well, that's nonsense.
-You're going to miss life.
-You've got to jump off the cliff all the time and build your wings on the way down.

-Friendship- my definition- is built on two things.
-Respect and trust.
-Both elements have to be there.
-And it has to be mutual.
-You can have respect for someone, but if you don't have trust, the friendship will crumble.

-Rare as is true love, true friendship is rarer.

-Friendship marks a life even more deeply than love.
-Love risks degenerating into obsession, friendship is never anything but sharing.

-I wonder if the snow loves the trees and fields, that it kisses them so gently?
-And then it covers them up snug, you know, with a white quilt; and perhaps it says, "Go to sleep, darlings, till the summer comes again.

-Count your age by friends, not years.
-Count your life by smiles, not tears.

-Walk beside me… just be my friend

 ## mistakes